-Tests to Detect Colorectal Cancer and Polyps
+Screening Tests to Detect Colorectal Cancer and Polyps

 What is colorectal cancer?

-Although the major risk factors for colorectal cancer are a family history and older age, several other factors have been associated with increased risk, including excessive alcohol use, obesity, being physically inactive, cigarette smoking, and, possibly, diet.
+The major risk factors for colorectal cancer are older age and having certain inherited conditions (such as Lynch syndrome and familial adenomatous polyposis), but several other factors have also been associated with increased risk, including a family history of the disease, excessive alcohol use, obesity, being physically inactive, cigarette smoking, and, possibly, diet.

 What methods are used to screen people for colorectal cancer?